 - Click Make publicly available.

 Note: You must always make sure you have the right to upload any content to ResearchGate before doing so.
-For more information see our Copyright section.
+For more information see the Copyright section in the Help Center.

 How do I add supplementary resources to my publication page?

 You can add supplementary resources to your publication pages, such as datasets, raw data, negative results, and supplementary figures.
 To do so:

 - Go to your Research tab

 - Scroll down to the research item you would like to add supplementary resources to

 - Select Add supplementary resources underneath the research item’s title